 Set in 1937, this is a story of Jake Gittes, played by Jack Nicholson, a private detective is hired by Faye Dunaway to investigate her husband’s extra-marital affair.
 In his investigations, he unintentionally discovers a major conspiracy involving a political coverup connected to the water department.
-The plan is to manipulate the water supply, to force a referendum to build a reservoir that will give control to one single person.
+The plan is to manipulate the water supply and force a referendum to build a reservoir that will control one person.

 - Release: June 1974